Cisco Service and Application Module for IP User Guide

 From the supervisor engine console, sessions to the SAMI LCP, network processor (IXP0), and the PPCs can be established.

-Note The Cisco IOS software application running on the SAMI PPCs may or may not support a console connection.
-To determine if an application supports a connection, see the documentation for that application (see the "Related Documentation" section on page xvii).
+Note The Cisco software application running on the SAMI PPCs might not support a console connection.
+To determine if an application supports a connection, see the documentation for that application (see the "Related Documentation" section).

 Specifically, the following sessions, listed by number, can be established: